Wonders of Wildlife:

 An easy, educational day trip

-A few weeks ago, I wrote about Wonders of Wildlife’s Out to Sea Shark Dive, a once-in-a-lifetime experience (both because I’m not in a hurry to get back in the water with sharks, having some irrational shark fears and because it is a unique attraction).
+A few weeks ago, I wrote about the Out to Sea Shark Dive at Wonders of Wildlife, a once-in-a-lifetime experience (both because I’m not in a hurry to get back in the water with sharks, having some irrational shark fears and because it is a unique attraction).

 But I wanted to write about the rest of Wonders of Wildlife, because there is so much to see even if you have no interest in a shark dive.